-The htdigest property, when set, should point to a locally accessible text file produced by command-line utility htdigest(1) usually coming with apache2-utils package.
+The htdigest parameter is another option to refer to credentials database.
+When specified, this parameter should point to a locally accessible text file produced by command-line utility htdigest(1) usually coming with apache2-utils package.
 The file formed by htdigest utility is a text file consisted of lines, where each row describes one account's credentials.
 The description includes account name, the realm and the digest, computed as described above.
 For instance, one may issue the following commands: